delunapaolo/calipy/README.md

 ## Dependencies

-pyqtgraph is under active development.
-Here, I included the version `0.11.0.dev0`, on which I tested calipy.
-This version is also included in the .yml file, so it will be installed via pip.
-However, for the moment calipy imports the version included in this repo.
+pyqtgraph `0.11.0.dev0` included in this repo.

-`tifffile.py`, version `2019.03.18`, which is part of the library [scikit-image](https://github.com/scikit-image/scikit-image/blob/master/skimage/external/tifffile/tifffile.py) is also part of the repo, to reduce third-party dependencies.
+`tifffile.py`, version `2019.03.18`, which is part of the library [scikit-image](https://github.com/scikit-image/scikit-image/blob/master/skimage/external/tifffile/tifffile.py) is also part of the repo.